WinX DVD Ripper Platinum icon WinX DVD Ripper Platinum

 Summary: There is no such thing as general "best settings" for DVD ripping.
 It kind of depends on what you want.
 If you want 100% quality, it comes at a cost of size, speed, while smaller size may be an unpleasant trade for the loss in quality.
 WinX DVD Ripper Platinum offers solutions to rip a DVD fast in the best possible quality and size.

-In fact, different technologies are applied in WinX DVD Ripper Platinum to deliver the best possible results in every aspect in DVD ripping:
+In fact, different technologies are applied in WinX DVD Ripper Platinum to deliver the best possible results in every aspect of DVD ripping:

 • Level-3 Hardware Acceleration powered by Intel QSV and Nvidia Cuda/Nvenc (for DVD to x265/x264), Multi-core CPU, Super Encode Engine based on MMX- SSE & 3DNow!, and Hyper-threading tech ensures ~5x faster speed on even a regular computer.